-St. Luke’s was losing hard-to-replace skilled IT resources as it navigated through a new EMR implementation, and the need to efficiently support it.
-Working together, HCTec and St. Luke’s created a solution that reduced employee turnover and efficiently implemented and supported a new EMR.
+St. Luke’s was losing hard-to-replace skilled IT resources as it navigated through a new EHR implementation, and the need to efficiently support it.
+Working together, HCTec and St. Luke’s created a solution that reduced employee turnover and efficiently implemented and supported a new EHR.

 The hospital system had been losing resources due to high staff turnover, and it was struggling to replace vital staff members.
 Since St. Luke’s is the largest health system in Idaho, whenever resources would leave the medial system, they would be difficult to replace.
 St. Luke’s struggled to recruit replacement resources within its geography.

 To guarantee the resources necessary for building and implementing an Epic go-live, the health system contracted with HCTec for additional support.
 An HCTec employee was placed onsite to lead the full technical integration, and he worked alongside Boise leadership to build the entire back-end infrastructure for the Epic build.

 While working on the Epic technical requirements, HCTec also assisted St. Luke’s with integrating the system’s biomedical devices with Epic.
 Using a team of onsite consultants, HCTec migrated all non-Epic aspects of the medical system over to the new EHR.
 At the height of the transition, the number of HCTec resources was higher than any other consulting firm, and HCTec had 42 employees working directly within the hospital system.